Development of The Last of Us: Story and setting

 As a student at Carnegie Mellon University in 2004, Druckmann was tasked with creating a video game concept to present to film director George A. Romero, who would select a winner.
 Druckmann's idea was to merge the gameplay of Ico (2001) in a story set during a zombie apocalypse, like that of Romero's Night of the Living Dead (1968), with a lead character similar to John Hartigan from Sin City (1991–2000).
 The lead character, a police officer, would be tasked with protecting a young girl; however, due to the lead character's heart condition, players would often assume control of the young girl, reversing the roles.
 After the idea did not win, Druckmann pitched it as a six-issue comic book called The Turning, for which he completed the script, but it was turned down by an indie comic book publisher.
 He later revisited this idea when creating the story of The Last of Us.
 An early concept for the game was titled Mankind, in which the infection only spread to women; the story followed the journey of a man protecting the only immune woman to bring her to a lab to create a potential cure.
 The concept was soon scrapped, particularly after female Naughty Dog employees voiced their concerns, as it was deemed misogynistic.
+Druckmann studied narratives from the genre during development, including the film Road to Perdition (2002), which inspired the relationship between protagonists Joel and Ellie, particularly in Joel's attempts for Ellie to avoid becoming corrupted by violence.

 The Infected, a core concept of the game, were inspired by a segment of the BBC nature documentary Planet Earth (2006), which featured the Cordyceps fungi.
-Though the fungi mainly infect insects, taking control of their motor functions and forcing them to help cultivate the fungus, the game explores the concept of the fungus evolving and infecting humans, and the direct results of an outbreak of this infection.
+Though the fungi mainly infect insects, the game explores the concept of the fungus evolving and infecting humans, and the direct results of an outbreak of this infection.
 The game does not directly explain the cause of the fungus; Straley attributed this to the team's focus on the characters, as opposed to the fungus.
 They preferred to explain the events through subtext, rather than explicitly explaining the cause of the infection.
 Straley compared the subtext included in The Last of Us to that of BioShock Infinite (2013).
 He felt that the latter had spawned various conversations within the industry, which he sees as a sign of a maturing industry.
 "I've seen enough good stories in books and film.
-Now I want to see them in video games," said Straley.
+Now I want to see them in video games", said Straley.
 The team used the concept of the Infected to force players to explore the limits of human perseverance.
 Throughout development, the team assured everyone that the Infected were strictly different from zombies.